mrobinson-opi/6plus_npu/README.md

 This is my attempt at a script to automate setup of the npu and testing of it on Orange Pi 6 Plus only.
+This is a large download have 100gb available.

 First setup a python venv.